-With all the information available to new moms, it can be confusing to figure out what is most important.
+With all the information available to new moms, it can be confusing to figure out what’s most important.
 All of the different approaches to a healthy pregnancy leave moms-to-be questioning every move.
-When do I need to see my doctor?
+When should you see your doctor?
 What prenatal vitamins are most important?
-Can I keep exercising the same way I used to?
+Can you keep exercising the same way you used to?
 What about coffee and sushi?
 And…wine?

-In this article, we share 10 of the best ways to have a healthy pregnancy.
-Please check with your healthcare provider before making any changes to your health plan.
+In this article, learn 10 of the best ways to support a healthy pregnancy.
+Be sure to check with your healthcare provider before making any changes to your health plan.

 1. See your healthcare provider early and often.

 Your first prenatal visit will probably be around eight weeks after your last menstrual period.
 The first visit may be one of the longest.
-It typically includes a complete physical examination, ultrasound, medical history, blood draw.
-At this visit, your healthcare provider will likely discuss important information about what you can expect.
-Your provider will answer any questions you may have.
+It typically includes a complete physical examination, ultrasound, medical history, blood draw, and more.
+At this visit, your healthcare provider can answer all your questions and ease any concerns you may have about pregnancy.

 The schedule for prenatal visits may vary slightly from provider to provider.
-However, the common frequency of prenatal appointments is:
+But typically, you’ll visit your OB-GYN:

-- Every 4 weeks for the first 28 weeks
+- Every four weeks for the first 28 weeks

 - Weekly after 36 weeks